stanford-futuredata/FAST/docs/f_p.md

     * Global index files for each channel, containing global index of each fingerprint: `${STATION}_${CHANNEL}_idx_mapping.txt`

 ![fp_global](img/fp_global.png)

+## Default Fingerprint Parameters

+Find a default fingerprint parameters json file [here](https://github.com/ttapparo/FAST/blob/master/parameters/fingerprint/fp_input_NETWORK_STATION_CHANNEL.json).

+You can duplicate this file for each component and change the parameters as needed.
+You ^^must^^ edit the data section of the file for each component.

 ## Fingerprint Examples from GitHub